Learning CenterBuilding 9, Floor 2

 Academic Tutoring is available in-person and online from our college tutors five days per week, Monday through Friday and online via the NetTutor platform for after hours and weekend tutoring support.
 Other academic support provided includes academic success workshops and embedded tutoring (tutors who attend some class sessions in a designated course, and support students outside of class).
 In order to receive tutoring, students must enroll in the tutoring service course, LCTR 698 (zero unit non-credit, zero fee, non degree-applicable).

-Retention support services include the Guided Pathways Peer Mentoring program, support workshops, and outreach and referral for incoming students to a range of support services depending on student need.
+Retention support services include the Guided Pathways Peer Mentoring program, support workshops, and outreach and referral for students to a range of support services depending on student need.
 The Retention Specialist staff position is part of a larger support structure that includes counselors, financial aid staff, and other key student services resources to engage with students in a timely way to support their retention and overall academic success.

 Test Proctoring is also available to faculty and students in need of proctoring services.